IAm-DeLynn/LambdaFuckParser/README.md

 # Overview

-**λfuck** is an esoteric programming language made by User:IAm DeLynn.
+**λfuck** is an esoteric programming language made by [IAm-DeLynn](https://github.com/IAm-DeLynn/).
 It's based on the de Bruijn notation of untyped lambda calculus in brainfuck-like syntax.

 ## Syntax
 Whitespace is ignored.